 The following textbooks will be used during the course of this fellowship training program:

 - Hilgers TW, Daly KD, Hilgers SK, Prebil AM: The Creighton Model FertilityCare™System: A Standardized Case Management Approach to Teaching.
-Book I - Basic Teaching Skills, 2nd Edition, Pope Paul VI Institute Press, Omaha, NE, 2002.
+Book I - Basic Teaching Skills, 2nd Edition, Saint Paul VI Institute Press, Omaha, NE, 2002.

 - Hilgers TW, Hilgers SK, Prebil AM, Daly KD: The Creighton Model FertilityCare™System: A Standardized Case Management Approach to Teaching.
 Book II - Advanced Teaching Skills.
-Pope Paul VI Institute Press, Omaha, NE, 2003.
+Saint Paul VI Institute Press, Omaha, NE, 2003.

 A research project will be mandated during the course of this one-year program.
-The research will be in the area of the medical and surgical aspects of NaProTECHNOLOGY and may involve either existing data analysis at the Pope Paul VI Institute or new projects to be worked out directly between the fellow and the Director of the Institute.
+The research will be in the area of the medical and surgical aspects of NaProTECHNOLOGY and may involve either existing data analysis at the Saint Paul VI Institute or new projects to be worked out directly between the fellow and the Director of the Institute.

 A criterion-referenced final examination will be given to the fellow at the conclusion of the fellowship program.
 A score of 75.0% or greater will be necessary for the completion of that examination.
 In order to satisfactorily complete the fellowship program, the fellow must progress satisfactorily during the course of the year, complete the FertilityCare™ Medical Consultant course assignments and content, complete one research project and satisfactorily complete the criterion-reference examination.